nstoik/infrastructure/README.md

 - proxmox - Configure the proxmox nodes and vms
     - proxmox.cloud_images - Download cloud images
     - proxmox.container_images - Download container images
+    - proxmox.container - Configure containers on the proxmox nodes
+        - proxmox.container.create - Create a container on the proxmox node
+        - proxmox.container.delete - Delete a container on the proxmox node
+        - proxmox.container.user - Configure a user on a container
-    - proxmox.template - Configure the proxmox template
+    - proxmox.template - Configure the proxmox templates
     - proxmox.vm - Clone and configure VMs on the proxmox nodes
         - proxmox.vm.create - Create a VM on the proxmox node
         - proxmox.vm.delete - Delete a VM on the proxmox node